Method

 What we avoid

-- No 'you are X' sentence.
+- No 'you are X.'

-- No right answer — only tag-affinity.
+- No right answer.
+Only tag-affinity.

-- No life prediction — only the pattern of this voyage.
+- No life prediction.
+Only the pattern of this voyage.

 Replicability